j3-team/j3-php-framework/README.md

 # License

-j3-php-framework is licensed under the terms of [GPLv3] (http://www.gnu.org/licenses/gpl.html).
-We also include a copy of the license in the file LICENSE.
+*j3-php-framework* source code, images and sounds have been released under the *GPL v3* License.
+Please check the ``LICENSE`` file for more details or visit http://www.gnu.org/licenses/gpl-3.0.html